D-DePablos/Python_Taster/README.md

                  conda config --append channels conda-forge

-            ii/ Now we can install any packages we require by using the expression:
+            ii/ Now we can install any packages we require by using this type of expression:

-                 conda install package1 package2 package3 package...
+                 conda install NAME__OF_PACKAGE1 NAME_OF_PACKAGE2

             Note: It is more efficient to install multiple packages at once!